KIPP Vision Primary Staff

 Carolyn Hardaway, Social Worker

-Carolyn serves as the school social worker for KIPP Vision Academy and KIPP Vision Primary.
+Carolyn serves as the Social Worker for KIPP Vision Academy and KIPP Vision Primary.
 Previously, she served as the Foster Parent Liaison for Fulton County Department of Family and Children Services (DFCS).
 She also worked as a Family Intervention Specialist at Youth Villages, Inc. She earned a Bachelor of Social Work degree from Clark Atlanta University and a Master of Social Work degree from the University of Pennsylvania, School of Social Policy and Practice.

 Julianna Hendley, Student Support Coordinator